Moomaw Family Farm was started in 2013.

 The farm is run by Nathan and Amanda Moomaw, along with help from our family, friends, and CSA members.

 Nathan has been intensively involved in food and agriculture since 2002.
 After a succinct career recording classical and jazz performances in Chicago, he began working on livestock and vegetable farms in southern Wisconsin; and found the work to be both more meaningful, and more suited to his nature.
 Nathan returned home to Oregon to start his own farm in 2012.
 He loves working with animals and nature to produce amazing food.

 Amanda began helping out on her very first visit to the farm, and is now married to the farmer!
 Having grown up in Vermont with dairy farms in her family, Amanda has a deep appreciation for local food and the importance of sustainable family farms.
-As the farm grows, Amanda will be developing specialty items for our CSA Members, such as rillettes, pates, sausages, bone broths, and more...
+With a diverse career in culinary and nutrition services, she brings a wealth of knowledge about food and a tireless energy for getting things done.

 Restoring Native Habitat through Farming

-Utilizing a very deliberate and ecologically minded approach to agriculture, we are raising breeds of animals that have been carefully selected for their foraging instincts and excellent meat qualities.
-Lush pasture dotted with native trees provides a naturally delicious and healthy diet, as well as an ideal environment in which the animals freely range.
-Raising livestock on pasture has significant benefits for the health and well-being of the animals, and in turn for our health, and the health of the environment; fortunately it also produces outstanding meat!
+Utilizing a deliberate and ecologically minded approach to agriculture, we are raising breeds of animals with good foraging instincts that like to be outside exploring for food.
+Lush pasture dotted with native trees provides a naturally delicious and healthy diet, as well as an ideal environment for them range.
+Raising livestock on pasture has significant benefits for the health and well-being of the animals, and in turn for our health, and the health of the environment.

 Here are some of our methods and goals: